Netanyahu to A-G: I will appoint justice minister by May

 Mandelblit appeared to take the side of the petitioner, the Movement for the Quality of Government in Israel, criticizing the prime minister for delaying the appointment and causing major gaps in governance which require a justice minister.

-However, Mandelblit said that given that Netanyahu was only asking for a two-week delay, the High Court might grant the prime minister’s request.
+However, Mandelblit said that given that Netanyahu was only asked for a two week delay, the High Court should likely grant the prime minister's request.

-Implied in Mandelblit’s legal brief to the High Court was that if Netanyahu holds up the justice minister’s appointment beyond early May he would likely support a court-ordered appointment.
+Implied in Mandelblit's legal brief to the High Court was that if Netanyahu further holds up the justice minister's appointment, that he would likely support the court ordering the appointment itself.

+On one hand, Netanyahu has wanted to avoid Gantz appointing a minister allied with Blue and White.